Codeniti/spot-a-beggar-phonegap/README.md

 spot-a-beggar-phonegap
 ======================
-One stop solution of mapping peaople to a perticular solution.
+One stop solution of mapping people to a particular location.

+An HTML5 app that is versatile to fit on any platform.

+Primarily built to map beggars as per the requirement of NGO.
 Maps a particular beggar to a locality.
+But can be extended to map missing children.

-Rating for a beggar can be viewed and updated by the user.
+Rating/Comments for a beggar can be viewed and updated by the user.